Psychedelic Healing and its Deeper Implications

 “I believe that the exploration of non-ordinary states of consciousness for spiritual and mental healing is necessary for true health and well-being for all of us and the lack of this connection to the greater universe with-in is endangering the survival of the planet Earth.”

-Psychedelics are becoming more and more mainstream and are now gracing the cover of newspapers like the New York Times.
-Turns out that psilocybin and MDMA are one of the best treatments out there for end of life depression and anxiety and for all types of PTSD.
+Psychedelics are becoming more mainstream and are now gracing the cover of newspapers like the New York Times.
+Turns out that psilocybin and MDMA are one of the best treatments for end of life depression and anxiety as well as healing for all types of PTSD.

 These studies are not something new but rather part of a tradition of clinical research which began near the start of the 20th century (1900’s) with the study of mescaline and peyote.
 Psychedelic research expended greatly in the West with Albert Hofmann’s discovery of LSD at Sandoz Laboratory in Switzerland in the year 1942.
 Hofmann discovered LSD when he was making derivative of ergot.
 Hofmann himself states that he was drawn to the substance for mysterious reasons and he believes it called out to him.
 When working with this new compound he accidentally ingested the substance through unknown means and he became the first person to experience LSD.
 (See my article Psychedelic research Past and Present for more information https://transpersonalspirit.wordpress.com/2012/06/18/psychdelic-research-past-and-present/ )